Α-Methyltryptamine: Chemistry

-αMT is a tryptamine with a methyl substituent at the alpha carbon.
+αMT is a synthetic substituted tryptamine with a methyl substituent at the alpha carbon.
 This alpha substitution makes it a relatively poor substrate for monoamine oxidase A, thereby prolonging αMT's half-life, allowing it to reach the brain and enter the central nervous system.
 Its chemical relation to tryptamine is analogous to that of amphetamine to phenethylamine, amphetamine being α-methylphenethylamine. αMT is closely related to the neurotransmitter serotonin (5-hydroxytryptamine) which partially explains its mechanism of action.